jazminn7822/github-tutorial/README.md

 ---
 ## Rolling Back Changes
-In order to dicard any changes we would have to do the command `git checkout --<file>...`

 ##### How do you undo an edit?
 * To undo a edit you have to type in the command `git checkout --filename`.